-Interview with Jono Willis, General Counsel, Lion New Zealand and Lion Little World Beverages.
-“Breaking Dad” research series into the psychological safety for men when requesting non-traditional working conditions.
+In this episode, our The 100% Project host Hilary Lamb speaks with Jono Willis, General Counsel, Lion New Zealand and Lion Little World Beverages on the “Breaking Dad” research series into the psychological safety for men when requesting non-traditional working conditions.

 Hillary Lamb: My name is Hillary Lamb, and this is The 100% Project podcast series.
 In this series we are talking about psychological safety for men, specifically when requesting flexible working conditions so that they can share in home and family responsibilities.
 Our new research, ‘Breaking Dad’ has found that men don’t always get a good reception from employers and colleagues when requesting this flexibility.
 So we’re exploring the personal stories of men who have firsthand experience of making these requests.